FlowFuse/website/README.md

 #### Private information

-Whilst instinctively want to be open in all we do, there will inevitably by content that is not appropriate to make public.
+Whilst instinctively we want to be open in all we do, there will inevitably by content that is not appropriate to make public.
 That content should be shared on the FlowForge Google Drive.